INFORMSJoC/2021.0343/README.md

 ## Ongoing Development

 This code is being developed on an on-going basis at the author's [Github site](https://github.com/WY-Wang/RECASOpt).

-## Support

-For support in using this software, submit an [issue](https://github.com/WY-Wang/RECASOpt/issues/new).
+For support in using RECAS, please correspond with [the author](wangwenyu0928@gmail.com).